 Not to add, as you ascend, you will be rewarded with some of the Pacific Ocean’s most breathtaking panoramic views available anywhere.

-1. Charmlee Wilderness Park
+3.1.
+Charmlee Wilderness Park

 Charmlee Wilderness Park is a 532-acre land surrounded by gorgeous scenery and has 8 miles of trails.
 Aside from having great hiking trails, the park is well-known for its cozy picnic areas.

 The Ranch house ruins, another attractive element of this trip, are located there.
 The elevation gain on this 2.6-mile circular trail is 450 feet.

 But it also offers some genuinely stunning seaside vistas, which is no disappointment.
 It makes sense why Malibu Magazine considers it to be one of the best local treks.

-Rains bring lush, green grasses, grassy meadows and wildflowers in the winter and spring, and their brilliant explosions light up the meadows in front of the Pacific Ocean.
+Rains bring lush, green grasses, grassy meadows, and wildflowers in the winter and spring, and their brilliant explosions light up the meadows in front of the Pacific Ocean.

 Around five o’clock in the evening, park docents lead these well-liked excursions.
-With the exception of the $4 parking cost, they are free.
+Except for the $4 parking cost, they are free.

-2. Ocean Overlook Loop
+3.2.
+Ocean Overlook Loop

 This is one of the easy trails and a favorite for many hikers.
-It ranges upto 2.6 miles at an elevation of 462 fts.
+It ranges up to 2.6 miles at an elevation of 462 ft.
 It is also a part of Charmlee Wilderness Park.